-This performance measure reflects the number of dollars the Texas Lottery Commission spends on television advertising.
-Purpose/Importance: Texas Lottery Commission advertising creates awareness and impacts sales of all Texas Lottery products.
+Texas Lottery Commission promotion of lottery products creates awareness and impacts sales of all Texas Lottery products.
 Source/Collection of Data:

-The media and production expenditures for television advertising are obtained from the Lottery's financial accounting system.
+Vendor administration fee expenditures as well as media and production expenditures for lottery games promotions not included in the billboard category are obtained from the Lottery's Financial Accounting System.
 Method of Calculation:

-This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on lottery division media and production services associated with television advertising for the reporting periods.
-The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with television advertising.
-Data Limitations: Estimated targets are based on projected annual advertising plans which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
+This measure is calculated in the $1^{st}$ , $2^{nd}$ and $3^{rd}$ quarter by taking the current actual amount expended on vendor administration fees expenditures as well as media and production services for radio, digital, social, experiential, print, and television lottery game promotions not included in the billboard category for the reporting periods.
+The $4^{th}$ quarter is calculated by taking the current actual amount expended and encumbered for vendor administration fees, as well as media and production services for radio, digital, social, experiential, print, and television lottery game promotions not included in the billboard category.

+Data Limitations:

+Estimated targets are based on projected annual lottery games promotion plans which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
 Targets are also estimated using current year appropriations which can vary each fiscal year.

-Calculation Type: Cumulative New Measure: Revised Strategy A.1.8.
-Mass Media Advertising Contract(s) Output Measure A.1.8.d: Dollar Amount of Advertising Budget Spent on Other Advertising (Millions) Short Definition:
+Calculation Type:

+Cumulative

+New Measure:

+Yes

+Target Attainment: